Episcopal Diocese of West Missouri

 The Diocese of West Missouri is a diocese of the Episcopal Church in the United States of America and a member of Province VII.
 It has jurisdiction over sixty counties in western Missouri running from the cities Fairfax in the north to Branson in the south and from Kansas City in the west to Fayette in the east.
 Its Cathedral and diocesan offices are located in downtown Kansas City.
 As of 2020 the diocese was made up of 47 parishes and congregations divided into 3 deaneries.

+The diocese reported 9,928 members in 2015 and 8,624 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 47 filing congregations of the diocese in 2024 was $8,962,004.
+Average Sunday attendance (ASA) was 2,313 persons, down from 3,279 in 2015.

 History

 The diocese traces its roots to the missionary work of Bishop Jackson Kemper who founded churches in the area between 1836 and 1845.
 In 1841 the churches in the state of Missouri were joined together in the newly founded Diocese of Missouri.
 Over time the diocese grew to over 90 congregations throughout the state and in 1886 the 50th diocesan convention of the Diocese of Missouri approved a plan to split the diocese in two.
 On October 15, 1889, The 36th General Convention of the Episcopal Church approved the motion presented by the Diocese of Missouri and the Diocese of West Missouri was born.

 The new diocese, originally known as the diocese of Kansas City, was given jurisdiction over 60 counties in the western part of the state covering 36,720 square miles.
-On June 3, 1890, the new diocese elected its first bishop, The Rt.
-Rev. Edward Robert Atwill.
+On June 3, 1890, the new diocese elected its first bishop, the Right Rev. Edward Robert Atwill.
 Under Atwill the diocese continued to grow and 9 new churches were founded.
 Bishop Atwill served the Diocese of West Missouri until his death on January 24, 1911.

-Following Atwill's death, the diocese elected the Rt.
-Rev. Sidney Catlin Partridge, the first bishop of Kyoto, as their second bishop.
+Following Atwill's death, the diocese elected the Right Rev. Sidney Catlin Partridge, the first bishop of Kyoto, as their second bishop.
 He was translated to the see of West Missouri and served as its bishop until his death on June 22, 1930, from lobar pneumonia.
 It was under Partridge's episcopate that Harry S. Truman married his wife Bess at Trinity Episcopal Church in Independence.

-In 1930 the diocese elected The Rev. Robert Nelson Spencer to succeed Partridge.
+In 1930 the diocese elected the Rev. Robert Nelson Spencer to succeed Partridge.
 Spencer was consecrated a bishop on October 28, 1930.
 From Bishop Atwill's time the diocese had continued to grow and it was under Bishop Spencer in 1935 that Grace and Holy Trinity Church at 13th and Broadway was designated as the diocese's Cathedral Church.
 Spencer resigned his ministry as Bishop of West Missouri in 1949.